 feature-image

 If the Clash proves anything, it’s that one should never count Ryan Preece out!
-Despite starting late in the field, the RFK Racing driver pulled off one of the most unexpected finishes of the night, crossing the line 1st in the clash at Bowman Gray from a gritty 18th-place start.
-But this win means much for Preece, and the No. 60 driver didn’t hesitate to let his emotions loose on pit road.
+Despite starting deep in the field, the RFK Racing driver pulled off one of the most unexpected finishes of the night, crossing the line first in the Clash at Bowman Gray from a gritty 18th-place start.
+But this win means a lot for Preece, and the No. 60 driver didn’t hesitate to let his raw emotions loose on pit road.

 Watch What’s Trending Now!

 “I don’t even know what to say.
-To be honest with you, it’s been a f—— long road and to you know, it’s the Clash and but man, it’s just been years and years of crying again.
-Just super thankful for Brad Keselowski…. and you know, Jack Roush, the Fenway Group.
-Two years ago, I didn’t.
-I didn’t think I was going to have a job.
+To be honest with you, it’s been a f—— long road and to, it’s the Clash and, it’s just been years and years of crying again.
+Just super thankful for Brad Keselowski…. and Jack Roush, the Fenway Group.
+Two years ago, I didn’t, I didn’t think I was going to have a job.
 I thought I was going back to Connecticut.
 I’m just super, super emotional,” he said.

 ADVERTISEMENT